Possession Of Drug Paraphernalia

 According to the Michigan Public Health Code, drug paraphernalia means “any equipment, product, material…specifically designed for use in planting; propagating; cultivating; growing; harvesting; manufacturing; compounding; converting; producing; processing; preparing; testing; analyzing; packaging; repackaging; storing; containing; concealing; injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance.”

 Possessing drug paraphernalia could result in a fine of up to $500 and up to 93 days in jail.
 It is also illegal to sell drug paraphernalia when you know that the item will be used to “plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, inject, ingest, inhale, or otherwise introduce into the human body a controlled substance.”
 Violation of this statute could result in a fine of up to $5,000 and up to 90 days in jail.
-When someone 18 years of age or older sells or offers to sell drug paraphernalia to a minor, he or she faces up to one year in jail and a fine of up to $7,500.
+When someone 18 years of age or older sells or offers to sell drug paraphernalia to a minor, they face up to one year in jail and a fine of up to $7,500.

-Other Consequences of Possession or Sale of Drug Paraphernalia
+Other Consequences Of Possession Or Sale Of Drug Paraphernalia

 The impact of a criminal drug conviction may not stop with fines and jail time.
 There are many other possible implications of having this kind of violation on your record.

-- Background Checks – Today, many institutions and organizations run background checks on applicants.
-This means employers, schools, and licensing organizations like the state Bar.
+- Background checks – Today, many institutions and organizations run background checks on applicants.
+This means employers, schools and licensing organizations like the state bar.
 Having a drug paraphernalia charge on your record, especially if it’s in conjunction with other criminal convictions, could make it impossible for you to pass a background check.
 The inability to pass a background check could affect your chances of securing employment, being accepted into a university or obtaining a professional license.

-- Difficulty Renting Property – Many applications to lease a house or apartment require you to disclose criminal convictions.
+- Difficulty renting property – Many applications to lease a house or apartment require you to disclose criminal convictions.
 Having a drug paraphernalia violation on your record could make it hard for you to secure housing.

-- Job Loss – If your employer has a zero-tolerance policy for criminal convictions or drug-related charges, a drug paraphernalia conviction could mean you are out of a job.
+- Job loss – If your employer has a zero tolerance policy for criminal convictions or drug-related charges, a drug paraphernalia conviction could mean you are out of a job.

-How a Lansing Drug Defense Attorney Can Help
+How A Lansing Drug Defense Attorney Can Help

 There are many ways for a drug-related criminal conviction to follow you into the future.
-Even if you are only ordered to pay a fine, as many first time offenders are, that fine is a guilty plea, and it could impact you in many ways for many years.
+Even if you are only ordered to pay a fine, as many first-time offenders are, that fine is a guilty plea, and it could impact you in many ways for many years.
 To help you avoid what could be years of stress and negative consequences due to a criminal conviction for possessing or selling drug paraphernalia, you should contact an experienced Lansing drug defense attorney to learn about your options for fighting the charges.

 An experienced drug defense lawyer may explore several possible defenses on your behalf, including: